EcoCultural Fire Trainings

 Includes work capacity test (WCT) and practice shelter deployment, and meets NWCG requirements for qualification as Firefighter Type 2 (FFT2).

 Online completion of IS-700 is required prior to the start of the course.
+For directions on how to complete the course, go to this help page.

 Location: Upper Lake, CA